yguedidi/FOSFacebookBundle/Resources/doc/index.md

 To handle authentication, you have two options:

 * Use the JavaScript SDK to authenticate the user on the client side;
-* Let FOSFacebookBundle redirect to the Facebook login page
+* Let YGFacebookBundle redirect to the Facebook login page

-Note that the later happens automatically if the first provider in your first firewall configuration is configured to FOSFacebookBundle and the user access a page that requires authentication without being authenticated.
+Note that the later happens automatically if the first provider in your first firewall configuration is configured to YGFacebookBundle and the user access a page that requires authentication without being authenticated.

-Before you go ahead and use FOSFacebookBundle you should considerer take a look at Facebook and Symfony SecurityBundle documentation:
+Before you go ahead and use YGFacebookBundle you should considerer take a look at Facebook and Symfony SecurityBundle documentation:

 * [Facebook documentation](https://developers.facebook.com/docs/guides/web/)
 * [SecurityBundle documentation](http://symfony.com/doc/current/book/security.html)